History & Mission

 Harold Birckmayer , the seventh president, was elected in 1949, and continued in office until his decease in 1952.
 He entered the service of the bank in 1906.
 From that time, he served the bank in every capacity - as bookkeeper, teller, assistant-cashier, cashier, director, executive vice-president and, from 1949, as president.
 For many years, he was treasurer of the school district and a trustee of the village; and, from 1937 to 1941, he served the village of Kinderhook as mayor.
 His tenure with the bank spanned over 46 years.

 Charles Frisbee , the eighth president, was elected in 1952, and continued in office until his decease in 1959.
 He entered the service of the bank in 1929, where he was chosen as director to fill the vacancy occasioned by the death of his father Charles P. Frisbee, who, at the time of his death, had served the bank as vice-president for eleven years.
 His tenure with the bank spanned over 30 years.

 Allen J. Thomas, Jr. , the ninth president, was elected in 1959, and continued in office until his decease in 1995.
 Mr. Thomas was employed by the bank for over 61 years.
 His years of service, including 36 years as president, is unparalleled in the history of the bank.
 He began as a clerk in 1934 and served as an Assistant-Cashier from 1949 until 1952 when he became executive vice-president.
 He served in this capacity until 1959 when he was elected president and chairman of the board.

 In October 2013, Mr. Sherwood turned over the day-to-day operations of Kinderhook Bank to new Chief Executive Officer, John Balli.
-Mr. Sherwood will continue to serve on the Bank's board of directors and work on strategies for enhancing community and shareholder relations for the future.
+Mr. Sherwood continues to serve on the Bank's board of directors and work on strategies for enhancing community and shareholder relations.

 || TOP ||